Result of the CDT

 In the Summary table in the upper part of the result window you will only see information if manufacturing or purchase is required.

 On the first row you see the entered delivery date/finish date of the order.
 On the next row you see what will be the earliest delivery date if the standard work centers are used, and also what will be the order's contribution margin and contribution ratio.
-On the third row you will see the order’s contribution margin and contribution ration will be in if alternative is used.
+On the third row you see what the order’s contribution margin and contribution ratio will be in cases when alternatives are used.

 If there are alternative suppliers or work centers selected by CDT, then you can check the Apply box on the third row if you wish to use that alternative, or you can keep the default setting to use standard work centers.

-By using the button Confirm you confirm which row that should be used.
-The result window will then close and the delivery date/finish date will be entered on the order.
+you confirm which row that should be used.
+The result window will then close and the delivery date/finish date will be loaded to the order.

-- Balance is available now in stock and therefor no delivery date is displayed on the balance row.
+- Balance is available immediately, and therefore no delivery date is suggested for the balance row.

-- Stock order and purchase order uses the order's delivery date.
+- Stock orders and purchase orders use the order’s delivery date.

-- Stock order suggestions and purchase order suggestions uses the supplier lead time for the part.
-(If there is an existing order beyond the lead time that date will be used as the suggested date.)
+- Stock order suggestions and purchase order suggestions use the supplier’s lead time for the part.
+(If there is an existing order beyond the lead time, that date is suggested.)

-- Manufacturing order suggestions are default expanded and show the critical operation and or maternal with worst delivery date in light red color.
+- Manufacturing order suggestion calculates when a new order can be manufactured.
+Manufacturing order suggestions are expanded by default and show the critical operation and/or the material with the worst delivery date in light red.

-- If there are any alternative workcenter or alternative supplier on a critical row, this is displayedin the tree.
+- If there is an alternative work center or an alternative supplier for a critical row, it is displayed in the structure map.

 The planning window looks the same as in the Part register and Requirement calculation procedures.
 Customer orders, manufacturing orders, suggestions, and material requirements from the CDT function are marked with (CDT) in the Type column.